 Our Work

-The NIEDB’s 2024-2027 Strategic Plan focuses on three priority areas that will shape the Board’s advice to government and engagement with communities, institutions, and organizations.
+The NIEDB’s 2024-2027 Strategic Plan focuses on three priority areas that shape the Board’s advice to government and engagement with communities, institutions, and organizations.

 1. The National Indigenous Economic Strategy